AndiBrunner/dotnetcore-blog/blog.md

 This will be fixed by one of the next releases.
 The online version of the buildpack is able to use the latest framework version by downloading it.

+This behaviour can occur anytime if you are using the latest version of .NET Core.
 Therefore, we deploy our app with the online buildpack:

 ```shell
 $ cf push myCFApp -b https://github.com/cloudfoundry/dotnet-core-buildpack